jeromeetienne/learningthreejs.com/source/_posts/2013-04-23-closing-the-gap-between-html-and-webgl.markdown

 Additionally the dom element won't share the lighting as the rest of your webgl scene.
 Nevertheless, [css shader](http://example.com/TODO) allows you to apply shader on normal DOM element, so it may be possible to make a coherent lighting.
-The web is so beautifull nowadays!
+The web is so beautiful nowadays!

 ### Conclusion
+Congratulations guys!
+You can now mix html pages with your webgl content.
+You have learned how to close the gap between HTML and WebGL.
+It is a new way to experience and to interact with webgl 3d.

 I love this new trick.
 I've been trying to make webgl easier for while now.
 My strategy has been to make it closer to what webdevs know today,